uw-vortex/VORTEX-handbook/02-roles-expectations.md

 Within the lab, the main role for graduate students is, first and foremost, to be students.
 You are not employees and I do not expect you to work as such.
 Graduate students are expected to work through your courses, set realistic goals unique to your objectives, and work towards those goals through whatever means you learn best.
 Senior graduate students are expected to offer support to junior students, and in turn, junior students are expected to reach out for help from senior students to share knowledge within the team.

 In addition to the above, graduate students are expected to:
-* Work towards your research objectives, developed in conjunction with Jason and your supervisory committee.
-As these goals change term to term (even month to month) students are also expected to;
+* Work towards your research objectives, developed in conjunction with Jason and your supervisory committee;
 * Plan regular meetings with supervisory team to meet your research needs;
 * Apply for external scholarships;
 * Mentor junior lab members;